Bang on a Can Media Workshop at MASS MoCA

 • be a part of a community of peers at a similar career stage.

-• be embedded in the festival experience, do interviews, and write about them daily, to be published on the New Sounds website.
+• be embedded in the festival experience, do interviews, and write about them daily.

 • learn strategies for a good pitch.